nikkiii/infernoshoutmod/README.md

 InfernoShoutMod
 =======

-This script is very experimental.
+This script is experimental.
 It may work, it may not work.
 You have been warned.